radhikabgupta/polling-app/README.md

 - Registered users can create and vote a poll.
 - Registered users can log in and create their own polls.
 - Users can observe their own polling activity.
-- Users can cast only one vote on every poll.
+- Users can cast only one vote on a apoll.

+# Built with
+- nodejs
+- express
+- mongodb
+- mongoose
+- bcrypt
+- jsonwebtoken
+- react